InternityFoundation/spam-detection/README.md

-# Identification of Spam mails and future finding out different categories of Spam mails
+## Identification of Spam mails and further finding out different categories of Spam mails